awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 A parameter label is a user\-defined alias to help you manage different versions of a parameter\.
 When you modify a parameter, AWS Systems Manager automatically saves a new version and increments the version number by one\.
 A label can help you remember the purpose of a parameter version when there are multiple versions\.

-For example, let's say you have a parameter called /MyApp/DB/ConnectionString\.
+For example, let's say you have a parameter called `/MyApp/DB/ConnectionString`\.
 The value of the parameter is a connection string to a MySQL server in a local database in a test environment\.
 After you finish updating the application, you want the parameter to use a connection string for a production database\.
-You change the value of /MyApp/DB/ConnectionString\.
+You change the value of `/MyApp/DB/ConnectionString`\.
 Systems Manager automatically creates version two with the new connection string\.
 To help you remember the purpose of each version, you attach a label to each parameter\.
 For version one, you attach the label *Test* and for version two you attach the label *Production*\.

 You can move labels from one version of a parameter to another version\.
 For example, if you create version 3 of the `/MyApp/DB/ConnectionString` parameter with a connection string for a new production database, then you can move the *Production* label from version 2 of the parameter to version 3 of the parameter\.

 Parameter labels are a lightweight alternative to parameter tags\.
 Your organization might have strict guidelines for tags that must be applied to different AWS resources\.
 In contrast, a label is simply a text association for a specific version of a parameter\.

 Similar to tags, you can query parameters by using labels\.
 You can view a list of specific parameter versions that all use the same label if you query your parameter set by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation, as described later in this section\.

+**Note**
+If you run a command that specifies a version of a parameter that doesn't exist, the command fails\.
+It doesn't fall back to the latest or default value of the parameter\.

 **Label requirements and restrictions**